 Memorial Wall

-The Memorial Wall on the north side of the Original Headquarters Building lobby stands as a silent, simple memorial to those CIA officers who have made the ultimate sacrifice.
-Among the stars, an inscription reads: “In honor of those members of the Central Intelligence Agency who gave their lives in the service of their country.”
+The Memorial Wall on the north side of the Original Headquarters Building lobby commemorates CIA officers who have made the ultimate sacrifice while serving overseas or in the United States.
+The inscription reads: “In honor of those members of the Central Intelligence Agency who gave their lives in the service of their country.”
 The Memorial Wall was commissioned by the CIA Fine Arts Commission in May 1973 and sculpted by Harold Vogel in July 1974.

 A stone carver creates a star by first tracing the new star on the wall using a template.
 Each star measures 2-1/4 inches tall by 2-1/4 inches wide and half an inch deep; all the stars are six inches apart from each other, as are all the rows.
 The stone carver uses both a pneumatic air hammer and a chisel to carve out the traced pattern.
 After carving the star, the stone carver cleans the dust and sprays the star black, which as the star ages, fades to gray.
 The current stone carver is part of a lineage who learned this craft from the Memorial Wall’s original sculptor, Harold Vogel.